GoogleCloudPlatform/functions-framework-cpp/ci/README.md

 ## Run the Cloud Build

-Finally verify this works by running the Cloud Build
+Finally verify this works by running the Cloud Build:

 ```sh
 gcloud builds submit \